Eastern Iowa girl who lost her sight from the flu regains vision

 “Her pupils were basically the size of her entire eye, and she just had a blank look on her face,” Phillips said.

-University of Iowa Stead Family Children’s Hospital Dr. Teresa Czech met Jade when she was on full life support in the pediatric ICU.
+University of Iowa Stead Family Children’s Hospital Dr. Theresa Czech met Jade when she was on full life support in the pediatric ICU.

 “She had a condition called acute necrotizing encephalopathy, secondary to influenza B,” said Czech.